Top 12 Database Designer Skills to Put on Your Resume

 8. ETL (Extract, Transform, Load)

-ETL (Extract, Transform, Load) is a data integration process used by database designers to collect data from multiple sources, cleanse and reformat it into a consistent format, and then insert it into a target database or data warehouse for analysis and reporting.
+ETL is a data integration process to collect data from multiple sources, cleanse and transform it into a consistent format, and load it into a target database or warehouse for analysis.
+Modern stacks often favor ELT, pushing transformations into the warehouse.

 Why It's Important